 Herding dogs are some of the smartest dog breeds in the world.
-The herding breeds are mostly high energy dogs that love human company and need an active lifestyle.
+The herding dog breeds are mostly high energy dogs that love human company and need an active lifestyle.

 We are all familiar with the popular Border Collie, star of the obedience ring and the agility circuit.
 However, there are some previously unusual herding dogs now reaching a wider audience.

-Trending herding dogs!
+Trending herding dog breeds

-The most popular herding dogs!
+The most popular herding dogs

 We’ll start with the most popular and work our way along!

-#No. 1 The German Shepherd Dog
+#No 1 The German Shepherd Dog

 Known for its loyalty, intelligence and protective nature, the GSD is also one of the more controversial herding dog breeds.
 Concerns have been raised over the changing shape of the Shepherd and weakness in the hindquarters of some show dogs.

 However, there are working GSDs with strong backs and hindquarters to be found in almost all regions, with the breed remaining a popular choice for military and police work across the world.

 Below is a selection of our articles that include pictures and information about the German Shepherd Dog.